The Algorithms Behind Moana’s Gorgeously Animated Ocean

 There were many debates among animators and effects specialists over how to convert the ocean from its ordinary state into a character with agency and back again.
 “What made the ocean character look like water to one person, looked too agitated and aggressive to another,” West said.
 “You have the ocean often as a chartacter looming over toddler Moana and looming over Moana’s grandmother, and at no point do you ever want to be afraid for them.
 You want to be in awe.”

 In the end, calibrating between those two expectations—a realistic-looking ocean that could also convey subtle warmth and encouragement as a character—meant keeping a portion of the water unnaturally smooth and rounded when it surfaced as a character.
-Also, there were moments when obeying the laws of physics were discarded out in favor of keeping the audience focused on the characters.
+Also, there were moments when obeying the laws of physics were discarded in favor of keeping the audience focused on the characters.
 “Because it’s storytelling,” West told me.
 “It’s a stylized world.
 And we’re trying to create water that exists in your heart and your mind’s eye.”

 Then there was the question of representing the ocean in an authentic way—not physically realistic, but culturally true.
 To do so, Disney formed an Oceanic Story Trust, a group of cultural practitioners from around the Pacific who acted as consultants on the film.
 Members of the trust weighed in on everything from haka chants to tattoo design to the demigod Maui’s hair.
 (He was drawn as bald at first.
 He shouldn’t have been, members of the trust said.
 Disney gave him luxurious hair.)

-On one of the film’s first research trip, to Fiji, the Disney team met with Jiujiua “Angel” Bera, a skilled wayfinder.
+On their first research trip, to Fiji, the filmmakers met with Jiujiua “Angel” Bera, a skilled wayfinder.
 “He spoke about the ocean in such a personal way,” Osnat Shurer, the Moana producer told me.
 “He would stroke it really gently, and told us you had to speak gently to the ocean.
 ‘The ocean knows,’ he said.
 He goes out to greet the ocean in the morning like he greets his family.
 This left a very deep impression on us.”

 Shurer and her colleagues were also struck by a larger theme of connectedness from the Pacific Islanders they met—and the way many island cultures see the land and sea as indistinct.
 (In ancient Hawaii, for instance, this idea was encapsulated in the concept of ahupuaʻa, divisions of land that run from the mountain down to the ocean.)
 And also the extent to which some cultures view the ocean itself as a connective force.
 “In the Pacific, we don’t consider the water a barrier to each other,” Dionne Fonoti, an anthropologist and a member of the Oceanic Story Trust said in an interview with Disney that’s in the Moana bonus features.
 “It’s not just the cultures of the people and the islands that connect us, it’s also the ocean that connects us.”